 Oak wilt causes leaves of infected oaks to wilt and fall off the tree.
 In fact, a good indicator of oak wilt is a carpet of leaves under an oak in mid-summer.
 Red oaks infected with oak wilt lose about 90 percent of their leaves in two months; bur and white oaks quickly lose leaves from a few branches at a time during the summer.
 Rapid leaf loss distinguishes oak wilt from two-lined chestnut borer infestation.
+Read about more ways to distinguish oak wilt from twolined chestnut borer in this factsheet.

 Leaves at the edge of the canopy are the first to wilt.
 The wilt then progresses toward the inner canopy.
 This pattern of disease distinguishes oak wilt from common leaf diseases such as anthracnose and bur oak blight, which in general are not a concern.